Isauro Aguirre, Who Tortured And Starved Eight-Year-Old Gabriel Fernandez To Death, Gets Death Penalty

 — CBS Los Angeles (@CBSLA) June 7, 2018

-So disgusted with the way the pair, Aguierre especially, treated the boy that Lomeil said they were even worse than animals.
+Lomeli was so disgusted with the way the pair, Aguierre especially, treated the boy that he said they were even worse than animals.

 “It goes without saying that the conduct was horrendous and inhumane and nothing short of evil.
 It’s beyond animalistic because animals know how to take care of their young.”